rafaelbecks/glow/USER_MANUAL.md

 - Each lace can have different colors when color mode is enabled
 - Deformation strength responds to MIDI velocity
 - Scale variation creates subtle size differences between laces

+### MIDI Mappings

+G.L.O.W. supports custom MIDI CC mappings for hardware controllers.
+This allows you to control tracks, luminodes, layout, and motion parameters directly from your MIDI controller.

+**How It Works:**
+- Mapping files are JSON configurations stored in the `midi-mappings/` directory
+- Map CC numbers to track selection, luminode selection, layout (X/Y/rotation), and motion parameters
+- Each mapping file can target a specific MIDI device
+- Luminode parameters can be mapped to CC ranges for hands-on control

+**Available Mappings:**
+- `example-mapping.json` - Reference configuration showing all available mappings
+- `arturia-keylab-essential-49-mk3.json` - Preset for Arturia KeyLab Essential 49 mk3

+*Note: MIDI mapping system is a work in progress and subject to changes.*

 ### Drawing Tablet Support
 - **Connect a drawing tablet** for pressure-sensitive control